four88/news-explorer-frontend/README.md

 ## Deployment

-This project is deployed on Google Cloud using a Linux server for both the frontend and backend.
-The live project can be accessed at the following link: [News Explorer](https://news-project.students.nomoredomainssbs.ru/)
+This project is deployed on Netlify for frontend and render for backend.
+The live project can be accessed at the following link: [News Explorer](https://649ab4fcce5a766433de0fb7--euphonious-twilight-07d568.netlify.app/saved-news)